RafearTheModder/PoachedBugsVR/README.md

 * reflectDamageLimitRemoval - Removes the 100% cap on the reflect damage actor value
 * improveAllEnchantmentEffects - Causes all effects in an enchantment to benefit from the players enchanting skill and perks, rather than only the costliest one
 * perkEntrySpellCasterFix - Makes it so that the perk owner is recognized as the one who cast the spell on the target, rather than the target casting on themself
+* powerAttacksStaminaRequirementNPC - Prevent NPCs from power attacking unless they have enough stamina for the full cost of the power attack.
+Makes frost magic and stamina draining poisons/spells more useful
+* powerAttacksStaminaRequirementPlayer - (DOES NOT ACTUALLY WORK CURRENTLY.
+Will likely need to be implemented within Planck instead.
+Disabled here by default).
+Prevent the player from power attacking unless they have enough stamina for the full cost of the power attack

 Tweaks:
 * poisonsUseOtherResistances - Poisons effects are resisted by their respective resist actor values, instead of always being resisted by poison resistance